Waltsuuuu/get_next_line/README.md

 ---

 ## Bonus (v.2)
-This bonus task was to modify the function to handle multiple file descriptors, while only using one static variable.
+The bonus implementation supports multiple file descriptors by using a linked list of nodes.
+Each node holds a file descriptor, its associated leftover buffer, and a pointer to the next node.

-Here a struct is used to store the file descriptor, its associated `stash`, and a pointer to the next node, forming a linked list that tracks each file descriptors state seperately.
-This allows `get_next_line()` to manage multiple files simultaneously without interference.
+This allows get_next_line() to maintain independent read states for each descriptor, enabling concurrent reads without interference—all while adhering to the constraint of using only one static variable.

 <details>